Scars of Dracula: Filming

-Continuity

-This film breaks the continuity maintained through the previous entries in Hammer's Dracula film series: whereas at the end of the preceding film, Taste the Blood of Dracula, the Count met his end in a disused church near London, this film opens with a resurrection scene set in Dracula's castle in Transylvania, with no explanation of how his ashes got there.
-Furthermore, in Scars of Dracula, the Count has a servant named Klove, played by Patrick Troughton; in the third film of the series, Dracula: Prince of Darkness, Dracula has a servant named Klove (played by Philip Latham) who appears to be a different character, though identically named.
-The disruption of continuity caused by Scars of Dracula reflects the fact the film was originally tooled as a possible reboot of the series in the event Christopher Lee elected not to reprise the role of Dracula.

 Release

 The film was released theatrically by EMI Films and American Continental Films Inc. in Great Britain and the United States respectively.

-The British Film group EMI took over distribution of the film after Warner Bros. refused to finance/distribute it.
+The British film group EMI took over distribution of the film after Warner Bros. refused to finance/distribute it.
 It was also the first of several Hammer films to get an 'R' rating.
 It was released in some markets on a double feature with The Horror of Frankenstein.